 Have fun with your favorite cookie cutters.

-Lay on a cookie sheet.
-They shouldn’t stick but a little non-stick spray never hurt anyone. ;)
+Lay the cut cookies on a cookie sheet.
+They shouldn’t stick but a little non-stick spray never hurt anyone.

 Bake for around 10 minutes until the bottom just starts to brown.
-Remove them from the cookie sheet and let them cool on some wax paper.
+Remove them from the cookie sheet and let them cool.